rundeck/rundeck/docs/en/10-plugins/01-chapter11.md

     script.
 This can be a single binary path, e.g. `/bin/bash`, or include any args to the command, such as `/bin/bash -c`.
 * `script-args` - the arguments to use when executing the script file.

+### Configurable Resource Model Source Script Plugin

+The `ResourceModelSource` service allows the plugins to be configured via the RunDeck Web GUI.
+You are thus able to declare configuration properties for your plugin, which will be displayed as a web form when the Project is configured, or can be manually configured in the `project.properties` file.

+You can use these metadata entries to declare configuration properties for your
+plugin:

+For each configuration property you want to define, declare:

+* `config.X.type` - The type of property.
+Must be one of:
+    * `String`
+    * `Boolean` must be "true" or "false"
+    * `Integer`
+    * `Long`
+    * `Select` must be on of a set of values
+    * `FreeSelect` may be one of a set of values
+* `config.X.name` - Name to identify the property
+* `config.X.title` - Title to display in the GUI (optional)
+* `config.X.description` - Description to display in the GUI (optional)
+* `config.X.required` - (true/false) if true, require a non-empty value (optional)
+* `config.X.default` - A default value to use (optional)
+* `config.X.values` - A comma-separated list of values to use for Select or FreeSelect.
+Required for Select/FreeSelect.

+Where X is a number starting at `1`, up to the number of configuration properties you want.

+When your script is invoked, each configuration property defined for the plugin will be set as `config.NAME` in the data context passed to your script (see below).

+Here is an example `providers` section for a Resource Model Source plugin that asks for two input properties from the user and produces "resourceyaml" formatted output:

+    providers:
+        - name: mysource
+          service: ResourceModelSource
+          plugin-type: script
+          script-interpreter: bash -c
+          script-file: generate.sh
+          resource-format: resourceyaml
+          config.1.type: Integer
+          config.1.name: count
+          config.1.title: Count
+          config.1.description: Enter the number of nodes to generate config.2.type: FreeSelect
+          config.2.name: flavor
+          config.2.title: Flavor
+          config.2.description: Select a flavor
+          config.2.required: true
+          config.2.default: vanilla
+          config.2.values: vanilla,blueberry,strawberry,chocolate

 ### How script plugin providers are invoked